andrewrubio/olapic/README.md

 Through jQuery, when clicking on the right chevron, I basically remove the first image and add it onto the end (this way the images essentially move left as the first image disappears).

 For the left chevron, I prepend the last image onto the beginning.
 The strip automatically moves to the right as the first image is the beginning of the strip.

+## Animated Scrolling

+By adding more jQuery I made the carousel animate on scroll.

+For the right chevron, I made the whole process "animate" moving left (by one thumbnail), and then snapping the strip back to its original position.

+For the left chevron, I moved the whole strip left (by one thumbnail) and then animated it back right into the viewing window.

+Then I added more jQuery to decrease opacity when hovering over an image.